 A Whole Community, Inc. (AWC) gathers surplus produce from local farms and shares with local food pantries, free meal sites, and low income neighborhoods.

-The Community Food Project has the following goals:
+The Community Food Project has the following three goals:

 1) Reduce Food Waste (According to Guardian report 2016, roughly 50% of all produce in the United States is thrown away – some 60 million tons, $160 billion worth of produce annually, an amount constituting one third of all food)

-2) Increase Local, Fresh Produce (vegetables and fruits) provided to those in need at food pantries, community meal sites, and through gleaning programs.
+2) Increase Local, Fresh from the Farm Vegetables and Fruits provided to those in need at food pantries, community meal sites, low-income neighborhoods, and through gleaning programs.

-FUNDING IS NEEDED: Donations help provide fresh produce to needy families by sponsoring food pantries to receive local produce for the Summer and Fall.
+FUNDING IS NEEDED: Donations help provide fresh produce to needy families by sponsoring food pantries, meal sites, and low-income neighborhoods to receive local produce throughout the Summer and Fall.
 Please consider donating!
 Every dollar donated helps!
 Click here to donate.

-Our Partners: Green Field Farms, OSU-OARDC, Community Farmers, Wayne County Health Department, Aultman Orrville Hospital, Wooster Community Hospital, Akron Children’s Pediatrics, Wayne County Department of Job & Family Services, OSU Extension Wayne County, College of Wooster, Food Pantries and Served Meal Sites in Wayne, Ashland, Holmes, Medina, Lorain, Summit, and Coshocton Counties, Community Action Wayne/Medina, and community volunteers.
+Our Partners: Apple Creek Historical Society, Green Field Farms, OSU-OARDC, OSU-ATI, community farmers, Buehler’s Fresh Foods, Wayne County Health Department, Aultman Orrville Hospital, Wooster Community Hospital, Akron Children’s Pediatrics, Wayne County Department of Job & Family Services, OSU Extension Wayne County, College of Wooster, University of Akron, Community Action Wayne/Medina, Viola Startzman Free Clinic, local schools, over 40 Food Pantries, Served Meal Sites, and low-income neighborhoods in Wayne, Ashland, Medina, Summit, and Coshocton Counties, and community volunteers.